 Rosemary regularly reviews Phase I and II environmental site assessments for a number of commercial clients, and she prepares environmental representations, warranties, releases and indemnifications in purchase and sale agreements for various clients.
 Her clients include cities and towns, mining companies, real estate development companies, utilities, municipalities, commercial laundries and dry cleaners, major construction companies, banks and commercial lenders, school districts, and hospitals.

 She has also provided NEPA compliance review for various major federal actions subject to NEPA compliance.

-Rosemary has addressed water quality issues such as groundwater and surface water contamination and remediation issues at about a dozen Superfund sites.
+Regarding water quality issues, Rosemary has addressed groundwater and surface water contamination and remediation issues at about a dozen Superfund sites.
 She represented a major laundry regarding pre-treatment standards in California, Oregon, Arizona and Illinois.
 She has participated in issuance of NPDES and UPDES permits, addressed chronic and acute toxicity testing issues, and she has negotiated variances for major corporations, including mining companies, highway construction companies, and real estate development companies, in NPDES permits and Section 404 permits.
-She advises a major construction company on stormwater and dewatering permits for construction sites and point and nonpoint source contamination issues.
+She advises a major construction company on stormwater and dewatering permits for construction sites and point and non-point source contamination issues.
 Rosemary has also prepared applications for stormwater permits for a variety of industrial and construction sites.

 Rosemary regularly advises commercial and industrial clients on air quality issues and reporting issues under the Clean Air Act and EPCRA.